Social Security Benefits for Divorced Spouses

 Can I receive divorced spouse benefits if I remarried?

-Generally no, unless your subsequent marriage ended through death, divorce, or annulment.
-However, if you remarry after age 60 (or age 50 if disabled), you can still receive divorced spouse survivor benefits.
+Generally no, unless your later marriage ended through death, divorce, or annulment.
+Remarriage after age 60 (50 if disabled) doesn't block divorced spouse survivor benefits.

 Can I collect divorced spouse benefits if my ex hasn't filed yet?